earth-mover/icechunk/docs/docs/icechunk-python/xarray.md

 For this demo, we'll open Xarray's RASM tutorial dataset and split it into two blocks.
 We'll write the two blocks to Icechunk in separate transactions later in the this example.

+!!! note

+    Downloading xarray tutorial data requires pooch and netCDF4.
+These can be installed with

+    ```shell
+    pip install pooch netCDF4
+    ```

 ```python
 ds = xr.tutorial.open_dataset('rasm')